kiyoon/dotfiles/README.md

 ./symlink.sh
 # You only need to install it to the local computer, not in SSH host computer.
 ./install-nerdfont.sh
+# If you're using wezterm (recommended), install terminfo
+wezterm/terminfo.sh
 ```

 5. Install / Update dotfiles, apps, plugins etc.